0 Part Course |

 • Principles of independence and leadership

-• Building the right working relationship between Board and management
+• Building the right working relationship between the board and management

 • Management oversight